KxSystems/docs/docs/interfaces/ffi.md

 No compiler toolchain or writing C/C++ code is required to use this library.

-The FFI interface is is documented and available for download from [https://github.com/KxSystems/ffi/](https://github.com/KxSystems/ffi/)
+The FFI interface is documented and available to download from [https://github.com/KxSystems/ffi/](https://github.com/KxSystems/ffi/)